We've independently reviewed this article to make sure it's as accurate as we can make it.

 How Do I Reset My Ice Maker?

 If you’ve tried everything above but still can’t get your add water light to go away, you may need to reset the machine.
-The light may have just gotten stuck and you need to reset the whole machine to undo the damage.
+The light may have just gotten stuck and you need to reset the whole machine.

 Some refrigerators have a reset button that makes the process easy.
 Others need a complicated procedure where you move different pieces in a specific amount of time to reset the machine.